 These explosive pushups – the clap and superman – target your fast twitch muscles in your chest.
-By using these muscles fibres, you really maximize growth and power.
-These pushups are also really beneficial for athletes, such as basketballers who always throw chest passes.
+By using these muscles fibers, you really maximize growth and power.
+These pushups are also really beneficial for athletes, such as basketball players who always throw chest passes.

 However, it is recommended that you build a solid pushup foundation with the traditional or other different kinds of pushups first before attempting them.